In a move to strengthen consumer protection, selling household energy products unsolicited door-to-door is prohibited as of January 1, 2017.

 Energy companies still have multiple ways to sell directly to Albertans, including telephone and online sales, kiosks and advertising.
 Consumers can still invite salespeople to their homes.

-Alberta’s Fair Trading Act protects consumers from unfair business practices before, during or after a consumer transaction.
+Alberta’s Consumer Protection Act protects consumers from unfair business practices before, during or after a consumer transaction.

 The government has received well over 1,000 consumer complaints about energy contracts for: